lnlfps/joy-plugins/packages/joy-less/readme.md

 }
 ```

-Create a CSS file `styles.scss` the CSS here is using the css-variables postcss plugin.
+Create a CSS file `style.less` the CSS here is using the css-variables postcss plugin.

 ```css
 :root {